-Cassino is a fishing type card game.
-The game was initially known as Casino but later when the game became popular, the players started to spell the name with an extra “S” and it became Cassino.
-By reading this guide on How to Play Cassino, you’ll be able to play this game in just 10 minutes.
-So, let’s start the guide on How to Play Cassino.
+Cassino is a fishing-type card game.
+The game was initially known as Casino but later when the game became popular, the players started to spell the name with an extra “S” and it became Cassino. let’s start the guide on How to Play Cassino.

-The main objective of the game is to score points by capturing some specific cards during the game.
+The main objective in Cassino is to score points by capturing some specific cards during the game.

-The dealer deals four cards to each player face-down and four cards in the center face-up in the sets of two.
+The dealer deals four cards to each player face-down and four cards in the center face-up, in the sets of two.
 As soon as the players play their four cards, the dealer again deals four cards to each player in sets of two.
 But this time the dealer does not deal the cards in the center.
-This process continues until all the 52 cards get finished.
+This process continues until all the 52 cards are finished.

 The player on the left of the dealer starts the game by taking the first turn and then the play moves in a clockwise manner.
-A player takes his/her turn by placing a card from his/her hand to the center.
-Based on the card played by the player, he/she can take some cards from the center.
+A player takes his turn by placing a card from his hand to the center.
+Based on the card played by the player, he can take some cards from the center.
 It is known as Capturing the Cards.

 The captured cards are placed in a corner and will not participate in the game.
 Those are used in the end to count points.
 However, if a player cannot capture any cards with the card played, then the card played remains on the table.
 A player can capture cards only with the following methods: